molinsp/smash-cmu/Simulations/BridgeForming/readme.txt

  - radioRange: the range (radius) of the Wi-Fi radio on the drones, required to calculate how many drones are needed for the bridge.

+The following parameters control where the bridge forming is made:
+ - useExternalPlugin: when false, it uses an internal Lua function to form the bridge and find the new positions for the drones in the bridge.
+When true, it uses the v_repExtBridgeAlgorithm.dll plugin (which has to be copied to the main folder of V-Rep before V-Rep is started to be loaded) to access the C++ implementation of the bridge algorithm calculation.
+The results should be the same.
+The source code for the plugin is in the BridgeForming folder/solution at the root level of this repository.

 Moving the locations of the laptop and the people on the scene can also be useful to check different behaviors.